TobisMa/johnny/README.md

 - fixing some issues when resizing the page
 - made electron packagable

+## browser compatibility
+I recommend to use Firefox (continue reading for the reason).
+This website works on Firefox and chrome based browsers (Edge, Chrome, ...).
+Not listed browsers have not been tested which does not mean they are not compatible.

+The function called when clicking on `Insert Row` takes on chrome based browsers up to 3sec for whatever reason while Firefox can handle the click event nearly instantly.

 ## package using electron
 1. Clone the repository locally and move into the folder
 2. Run `npm install`
 3. Make sure `npx` is globally accessable, otherwise edit either package.json to match your requirements or install npx
 4. For Windows run `npm run package-win` and for linux run `npm run package-linux`.
 This will create a folder in `executables` for the windows executable version.
 Beware, that it overwrites this folder, should this folder already exist
-5. Go into the generated folder and run `Johnny.exe` to start
+5. Go into the generated folder and run `Johnny.exe` to start This edited version can be viewed at [https://tobisma.github.io/johnny](https://tobisma.github.io/johnny)